jiannazzone/RetroDECK/wiki-rtd/docs/wiki_controllers/controllers-motion.md

 <img src="../../wiki_images/devices/wii-bar.png" width="250">

-You will need to have a Wii Sensor Bar or an 3rd party alternative.
+You will need to have a Wii Sensor Bar alternative.

 You need to have at least one Bluetooth dongle or built-in Bluetooth adapter: